 Additional Program Requirements

-All candidates for the Doctor of Philosophy in Science Education: Physical Geography (GEOG) must have completed a master’s degree in geography with a research concentration on physical geography.
-They may have completed the master’s degree prior to beginning the doctoral program or while concurrently enrolled in the doctoral program.
+Candidates also must have completed a master’s degree in science, science education, or education with a science concentration.
+They may have completed the master’s degree prior to beginning the doctoral program or while simultaneously enrolled in the doctoral program.

 Advancement to candidacy for the doctoral degree requires the following:

-1. Take the following courses: SCI 6140, 6150, 6160, 6180, and earning an overall GPA with respect to these courses alone of 3.5 or better; each course can be taken one additional time to improve GPA, if needed.
-Take SCI 6200 each fall for the first three years in the program.
+1. Take the following courses: SCI 6140, 6150, 6160, and earning an overall GPA with respect to these courses alone of 3.5 or better; each course can be taken one additional time to improve GPA, if needed.
+Take SCI 6200 each fall for the first three years in the program and complete SCI 6260.

 2. Early research requirement culminating in a paper to be: